These things can make school especially hard. But there are ways to help your child have an easier time in class.

 504 Plan: If your child doesn’t need an IEP and will be in class with other students on their grade level, this document outlines other ways the school will support them.

 The policies and support available at your child’s school : Make a written request to your child's principal for an evaluation for services.
 On its website, an organization called Children and Adults with Attention Deficit Hyperactivity Disorder (CHADD) offers an example of a letter you might send.

 Many public schools also offer social skills groups.
 These are small gatherings -- usually between two and eight kids -- that are led by a school psychologist or speech therapist.
 They can help kids learn how to connect with their peers and handle certain social situations.

 Talk With Teachers

-It’s also a good idea for your child to have a schedule for the day, and a written behavior plan -- which encourages positive actions -- posted on a nearby wall, or on his desk.
+It’s also a good idea for your child to have a schedule for the day, and a written behavior plan -- which encourages positive actions -- posted on a nearby wall, or on their desk.

 A good way to support your child is to create a routine for when they're home:

 Make a calendar to keep track of assignments.
-Set up a way for him to know which ones are most important.
+Set up a way for them to know which ones are most important.
 For example, you might color-code things to show priorities.
 Your kid can even use an app to help organize tasks and manage time.